celaxodon/PDF_collator/README.txt

 ### PDF collating program notes ####

-    Ghostscript was chosen as an alternative to the current Apple script.
+    Ghostscript was chosen as an alternative to the previous solution, which used an Apple script.
 The issue it has (somewhat) successfully addressed is file size and rotation of PDFs, where the Apple script fails on both.
     The previous choice was using Apple's automator software, and used a python script located in '/System/Library/Automator/Combine\ PDF\ Pages.action/Contents/Resources/join.py'.
 This was a poor design choice, as the script caused collated PDFs to balloon in size (26.5MB instead